swcarpentry/good-enough-practices-in-scientific-computing/index.md

 *   raw and/or synthesized data (also discussed below)
 *   manuscripts (depending on the format---see [the discussion of Manuscripts](#manuscripts) below)
 *   intermediate files that can be automatically regenerated

+FIXME: mention above images as a kind of raw data or plot figures as something that can be regenerated?

 Second,
 the repository should be mirrored on at least one machine that *isn't* the researcher's computer.